apollographql/apollo-ios/CodegenCLI/README.md

 USAGE: apollo-ios-cli validate [--path <path>] [--string <string>]

 OPTIONS:
-  -p, --path <path>       Read the configuration from a file at the path.
+  -p, --path <path>       Read the configuration from a file at the path. --string overrides this option if used together.
+                          (default: ./apollo-codegen-config.json)
   -s, --string <string>   Configuration string in JSON format.
+This option overrides --path.
   --version               Show the version.
   -h, --help              Show help information.
 ```